Author. Writer. Dreamer.

 Gazing out the passenger window, ten years old but bearing the craggy countenance of an old man, he glanced my way, pupils like sinkholes of despair, troughs of worry furrowing across his forehead.
 Arms folded, lips pursed, heels pummeling up and down on the floor mat, walled off and pensive.
 He shifted, fiddling with his seatbelt before giving voice to his trouble.

-“Scott, do you believe there’s a God?”
+“Do you believe there’s a God?”

-and transfix.
-Yet all I could do was turn the question back, speaking softly, gently, hoping to
+Completely caught off guard, I stalled, silently praying, hoping my response would inspire and transfix.
+Yet all I could do was turn the question back, speaking softly, gently, hoping to draw him out.

 “Do you?”

-question for years.
+He exhaled wearily, eyes fixed on some distant point as if he’d been wrestling with the question for years.
 “No.” A hard edge to his tone.
 “Because nothing good has ever happened to me.”
 He shook his head, eyebrows pinching into a scowl.
-“I don’t believe in God because if he was really up there, he would have answered my prayers and helped me and my family.
+“I don’t believe in God because if he were really up there, he would have answered my prayers and helped me and my family.
 But he never did.”
-An agonizing pause before he muttered, “But I believe there is a Devil.
-There has to
+An agonizing pause.
+Then he muttered, “But I believe there is a devil.
+There has to be.”

-Tortured silence, both of us, it seemed, playing out the conversation in our minds, fully
+Tortured silence, both of us, it seemed, playing out the conversation in our minds, fully aware our conversation was being directed by unseen spiritual forces waging war in Daniel’s heart, a cosmic battle between good and evil.

-offering little to an almost fourth-grade boy questioning the existence of a higher power.
+When words came, I tried to spout hope, spewing my adult belief in a God who saved me from whiskey and water.
+But in that moment, my reassurance sounded hollow, trite, impotent, offering little to an almost fourth-grade boy questioning the existence of a higher power.
 Only in retrospect could my foreboding be called a premonition.

-Long after I dropped Daniel off at his foster home that night, I remained troubled, agitated, and unable to sleep.
-Memories came unwanted, flooding back in a torrent.
-Scenes from childhood flashed through my mind when it seemed like the Devil took up residence in our home.
+Long after I dropped Daniel off at his foster home that night, I remained troubled and unable to sleep.
+Memories came unwanted from my childhood, hearkening back to when I was Daniel’s age.
+When it seemed as if the Devil had taken up residence in our home, my father’s alcoholism and mental illness fixated on the supernatural, the macabre.

-My father’s alcoholism and mental illness had veered into the supernatural, the macabre.
-An ever-present topic fueling his drunken rants.
-Permeating our house not just with whiskey and water but seemingly something far more sinister.
-Months where I was convinced evil sat with us around the kitchen table.
+An ever-present topic fueling his drunken rants, permeating our house not just with whiskey and water, but something far more sinister.
+A time when I was convinced evil sat with us around the kitchen table.

 The Snatcher

-Late one summer evening, while doing community service slaving over Mrs. Mohagen’s expansive garden, Erik is accosted by a strange vagrant calling himself Mr. Gray.
-Mr. Gray offers to help Erik, telling him to tell no one and come alone to their meeting.
-But of course, the gossip queen, Lilly crashes their meeting, infuriating Mr. Gray, who stalks away, leaving Erik all alone to confront an ancient evil.
+But of course, the gossip queen, Lilly, crashes their meeting, infuriating Mr. Gray, who stalks away, leaving Erik all alone to confront an ancient evil.

 Dive Into My Mind (because my body sucks)